Nix4Science/nix4science.github.io/source/snakemake-tutorial.rst

 In this tutorial, we learned how to use Snakemake, and how to integrate the use of Nix to have a fully reproducible generation of a scientific paper.

-We only scratch the surface of that Snakemake can do, and I invite you to explore their documentation!
+We only scratched the surface of that Snakemake can do, and I invite you to explore their documentation!